Pope Francis gives Trump something to remember, and a little homework

-(CNN)For world leaders, going to meet the Pope might feel something like being sent to the principal's office.
+(CNN)For world leaders, meeting the Pope might feel something like being sent to the principal's office.
 They've all earned a few demerits, after all, and popes are known to have almost impossibly high moral standards.
 Even Francis, who has made mercy and forgiveness his mantra, can scold with the best of them.

 So if President Donald Trump, who has famously feuded with the Pope, had sweated like a schoolboy on Wednesday morning, it would have been understandable.